 The PSI evolved from The Wallace Foundation's longstanding commitment to improving students' academic achievement by strengthening the quality of educational leadership.
 Research has suggested that principal effectiveness is a significant factor in school success.
 For example, schools with effective leaders have more satisfied teachers, lower rates of teacher turnover, more positive learning climates, greater parent engagement, and, ultimately, higher student achievement (Boyd et al. 2011; Grissom et al. 2015; Grissom and Loeb 2011; Hallinger et al. 1996; Leithwood et al. 2004; Sebastian and Allensworth 2012).
 Increasingly, school districts expect principals to improve their teachers' performance through observations, feedback, and other forms of instructional leadership (Neumerski et al. forthcoming), yet districts are only beginning to invest in local district support for principals themselves (Goff et al. 2014).
-The principal supervisor is a natural locus for such support, and recent research suggests that improving the effectiveness of principals (Corcoran et al. 2013).
+The principal supervisor is a natural locus for such support, and recent research suggests that improving the effectiveness of principal supervisors might be essential for improving the effectiveness of principals (Corcoran et al. 2013).